Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 Clemson Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 11.5 points or more in five chances.
+- The Tigers have been favored by 11.5 points or more five times this season and have not covered the spread in any of them.

-- Clemson's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Clemson's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- In games that Clemson picks up more than 356.5 yards, the team is 2-3 against the spread and 5-0 overall.
+- Clemson is 2-3 against the spread and 5-0 overall when the team amasses more than 356.5 yards.

 - The Tigers have 17 giveaways this season, while the Gamecocks have 23 takeaways .